 No. We cater for all levels of experience from beginner and up.
 Our groups are small enough that you can learn at your own pace and we’re there to assist you all the way.

 What content does the course cover?

 The course has a focus on risk management, flight planning, and meeting certification requirements under Civil Aviation Authority rules.
-Whilst flying a drone may seem straight forward, we teach you what to do if things go wrong.
+Whilst flying a drone may seem straight forward, the course will show you many ways you can go wrong, and teach you what to do in these situations.
 You will gain all of the knowledge required to safely manage a drone operation within your company (or for that matter, coming up with a policy to manage subcontractors who want to use drones).

 What is the format for the course?